ppy/osu-wiki/wiki/Help_centre/Account/en.md

 Any user can request their account to be **locked** by sending an email to [privacy@ppy.sh](mailto:privacy@ppy.sh), [accounts@ppy.sh](mailto:accounts@ppy.sh), or [support@ppy.sh](mailto:support@ppy.sh).
 A **Locked** status on your account means that the only information that is going to change is going to be the account's associated password.
 This password is going to be known to only [osu!team](wiki/en/People/The_Team) and no one else.

 All information from that locked account will still be publically visible.
-The only change done to the account is that the original owner of the account will not have access to it until the original account holder would like the account back to them.
+The only change done to the account is a change in the account's password.

 When the user would like to have their account back, they can simply send an email to one of the emails previously listed above with the intent to unlock their account.

 *Caution: this is not to be abused.
 Locking an account should be one of the last resorts for those players that don't want to leave osu! forever, but **need**  dedicated time away from osu! for a legitimate reason.*

 *Note: If you do not have a valid reason to lock your account you can reset your password to random words or letters you will never remember and log out.
 This is essentially the same process as locking.
-Once you are ready to come back into the osu!community, then you can send an email to [accounts@ppy.sh](mailto:accounts@ppy.sh) requesting the password to be reset or changed to the password you are going to use.*
+Once you are ready to come back into the osu!community you can send an email to [accounts@ppy.sh](mailto:accounts@ppy.sh) requesting the password to be reset or changed to the password you are going to use.*

 ### Can I delete my account?